vjik/telegram-bot-api/README.md

 );
 ```

-The result will be either `FailResult` instance (on error) or an object of the corresponding type (on success).
+The result will be either a `FailResult` instance (occuring on an error) or an object of the corresponding type (occuring on success).
 For example:

 ```php
 // Result is an array of `Vjik\TelegramBot\Api\Update\Update` objects